 As with most medical and cosmetic procedures, the best treatment will depend on the severity of your condition.
 With this in mind, let’s discuss a few of the best methods for underbite correction:

-Traditional braces are typically very effective at correcting underbite, as they can easily be paired with elastics and headgear in order to achieve jaw realignment.
+Traditional braces are a popular choice for correcting underbite, as they can easily be paired with elastics and headgear in order to achieve jaw realignment.
 The main downside of braces is their visibility, since most adults favor treatment options that are less conspicuous.
 However, if this is not a concern for you, braces are an excellent solution, often working more quickly than other correction methods.

 In some cases, tooth extraction may be used in conjunction with braces to help deal with overcrowded teeth.
 When teeth are removed, this allows the jaw to relax into a more natural position, after which braces can work to move the teeth into alignment.
 Treatment with braces typically ranges 18-36 months, with costs averaging $5,000-$6,000 (without dental insurance).